 Dr. Kupcis obtained an Honours Bachelor of Applied Science Degree (1966) in Engineering Science (Nuclear Option), a Master of Applied Science Degree (1968), and a Ph.D.
 (1970) in Metallurgy and Materials Science.
 He subsequently attended Oxford University, England on a NATO Scholarship for Post-Doctoral studies in Materials Science.

-David is Chair of the Energy Transformation Network of Ontario, a member of the MaRS Energy Board and a member of the Council for Clean and Reliable Energy.
-He served previously as the Chair of the Board of the Ontario Energy Association.
+David is a member of the MaRS Energy Board and a member of the Council for Clean and Reliable Energy.
+He served previously as the Chair of the Energy Transformation Network of Ontario and Chair of the Board of the Ontario Energy Association.

 David was a partner at Gowling WLG for over 30 years where he acted for corporations, municipalities and utilities involved in the generation, distribution, transmission, marketing and financing of energy projects.
 He served on the Gowling WLG Executive Committee and Board of Trustees and was Chair of the firm’s Energy and Infrastructure Industry Group and International Management Committee.

-David serves as a member of the Board of directors of the Yonge Street Mission.
+David serves as Chair of the Board of Directors of the Yonge Street Mission and as a board member of Theatre Collingwood.
 He served on the Board of Governors of York University from 2013 to 2020.
 David received an Honorary Doctorate from York University in 2012.

-He previously served as Chair of the Toronto Region Board of Trade (1999-2000).
+He previously served as Chair of the Toronto Region Board of Trade.
 As Chair, David launched the Board of Trade’s focus on energy and infrastructure development and renewal in the Greater Toronto Area.

 David was the Chair of the Board of the Ontario Centres of Excellence Inc. (2004-2010) and in that position led the creation of the Centre of Excellence for Energy which has supported energy innovation across Ontario.